9Pierrot/9PierrotMailAutomation/tabs/readme.txt

-Delete this file and put your excel file in this folder.
+Delete this readme file and put your excel file in this folder.